What to Plant

 Prune spring bulbs only when foliage is brown

 Citrus with high nitrogen fertilizer like Citrus-tone.
-Fertilize every few weeks throughout the growing season.
+Fertilize every few weeks through growing season.

 Mostly native perennials, shrubs, and grasses that practically take care of themselves AND attract the right attention!
 Wildscaping plants for bees, butterflies, and hummingbirds and deer proof plants to keep curious wildlife away.